Surgical Site Infection Treatment

 Wound Care and Dressing

-• Keeping the wound clean and dry.
+• Keep the wound clean and dry.

-• Using sterile, antibacterial dressings.
+• Using sterile antibacterial dressings.

 Supportive Care